DevExpress-Examples/devextreme-form-change-certain-items-based-on-value-of-another-item/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DevExtreme Form - How to change certain Form items based on a value of another item
+# Form for DevExtreme - How to change certain Form items based on a value of another item

 This example demonstrates how to show/hide or enable/disable form items based on a value of another item.